-Beginning on the first business day of each year, Arizona’s Volume Cap is allocated on a first come first serve basis within the categories shown below (by statute, a percentage of Volume Cap is reserved for each category through March 31):
+Beginning on the first business day of each year, Arizona’s Volume Cap is allocated to issuers within the state on a first come first serve basis within the categories shown below (by statute, a percentage of Volume Cap is reserved for each category through March 31):

 35% Mortgage Revenue Bonds and Mortgage Credit Certificates